Before collaborating with government agencies, learn how they view time, risk and costs!

 Consequently, for-profit companies and government agencies often seem at odds with each other —even when ‘collaborating.’
 They don’t share the same goals, don’t operate on the same schedules and time frames, and don’t share the same attitudes toward risk.
 Business executives typically view government as overly regulatory, slow and an obstacle to profitability.

-During the past couple of decades, there have been increasing calls to make government organizations run “as efficiently as business.”
+During the past couple of decades, there have been increasing calls to make government organizations run “as efficiently as a business.”
 Or, put another way, there are those who want to have government run as agilely, quickly, and frugally as for-profit companies.
 But this perspective ignores the broader-scale roles that governments can and do play in making large scale strategic investments in innovation and absorbing the early high risks that for-profit companies seek to avoid.

 Check out the book, The Entrepreneurial State: Debunking Public vs. Private Sector Myths by economist Marianna Mazzucato for a well-documented and very readable discussion of the roles of government and business.